feng-zh/docker-tunnel/README.md

 -----
 This is the docker project to setup tunnel via ssh to jump-station server.
 This can support multiple forward tunnel and socks proxy.

+The Local UDP forward is supported if remote server has `socat` package installed.

 Usage
 -----
 Use different option to connect remote ssh server: